scality/Zenko/docs/docsource/operation/Zenko_CLI/Object_Lifecycle_Management.rst

 managed through Zenko.
 These rules are triggered after a defined time has passed since the object’s last modification.
 Zenko supports expiration and transition of objects when a defined number of days has passed since those objects’ creation.
-This enables automated deletion or movement of older vobjects.
+This enables automated deletion or movement of older objects.

 Installation
 ------------